degatchi/Blockchain-Alpha/readme.md

 <br />

 ### Tincho: security researcher at OpenZeppelin
-Q) In terms of security; What are the 3 first things you look at in Smart Contracts?
+Q) In terms of security; What are the 3 first things you look at in Smart Contracts? <br />
 A) That's an easy one.
 You go top to bottom.
 So first 3 things are pragma, imports and the contract's name 😛 The reality is that my specific steps will change depending on what I'm looking at.
 So I first need to understand what is it that I'm looking at, at least from a conceptual level.
 So documentation, tests, whitepapers, etc. are handy.
 And I usually start there.
 The goal is to understand the architecture and the main roles.
 I'm a visual thinker, so at this point I draw a lot.
 I should also say that documentation can be deceiving, so I try to have a healthy distrust for it.